lyonthezhang/337-proj1/README.md

 #### Team 13
 #### Members: Lyon Zhang, David Zane, Christine Garver

 We wrote separate python files for each function called in gg_api.py.
 We use NLP to find information about the Golden Globe awards (hosts, presenters, winners, nominees, best/worst dressed, overall sentiment).
 This program should be generalizable to other awards shows.
+When you run the autograder, 5 different txt files are created with human readable answers.

 ### get_hosts:
 For get_hosts, we filtered the tweets for the word 'host' and removed tweets that had the phrase 'next year' in it.
 Then we got the list of people mentioned using Spacy and chose the top 2 most mentioned people.